DevCorvus/dotfiles/README.md

 # dotfiles

-Personal config files in my linux workspace (I use arch, btw).
+Personal config files, scripts and more in my linux workspace (I use arch, btw).